supix/pwdIndexer/README.md

 # TL;DR

-This program ingests a file containing tokens (e.g. password) and indexes each token in order to enable a super-fast, case-sensitive, match-all search within the tokens.
+This program ingests a file containing tokens (e.g. passwords) and indexes each token in order to enable a super-fast, case-sensitive, match-anywhere search within the tokens.
 A sample file is provided in the project.
 It contains 3 million passwords (with duplicates).
 Despite the large number of indexed tokens, each search lasts about few milliseconds on an i5 Intel processor.

 The sample file is in the following form.